18F/ux-guide/_pages/research/plan.md

 - **Outputs** are the documents, diagrams, etc. you will make to share the research with a broad audience.
 Will you produce a report, useful insights, validated design hypotheses, or something else?
 - **Outcomes** are the changes you expect to see through doing the research.
 Outcomes should tie back to the goals and subgoals listed earlier.
 How will doing the research impact the product being developed, the people involved, etc.?
 How will you know?

 We follow a lean, iterative process, which allows the team to be more responsive and flexible to redefine outputs based on what the process finds.
-Avoid overspecifying your outputs, because you have no way of knowing what you’ll find until the research is underway.
+Avoid over-specifying your outputs, because you don't know what you’ll find until the research is underway.
 For example, it’s safer to say “We’ll produce a persona” (a type of artifact) than it is to commit to “We’ll provide 10 useful insights,” because it’s difficult to know how many useful insights the research will produce.
 That said, discussing possible outputs is useful because it can directly affect how you choose to [document the research](#documenting-research).

 ## Involving partners in research planning

 Hold a meeting to bring the team — including your agency partners — together to agree on the research plan.
 Tailor the agenda to your project’s history and your partner’s [design maturity]({{site.baseurl}}/our-approach/meet-partners-where-they-are/#design-maturity).
 For example, if your partner doesn’t yet have personas, you might create provisional personas before the planning meeting; if your partner hasn’t ever planned research before, you might draft a plan for them to respond to.
 Be ready to educate your partners on the methods you chose and why you chose them, provide example outputs from prior research, etc.

 Create an agenda and invite anyone who has an interest in the team’s research.
-Depending on where you’re at in the design process, you might begin the meeting with level-setting excercises such as:
+Depending on where you’re at in the design process, you might begin the meeting with level-setting exercises such as:

 - [Hopes and fears exercise [18F Design methods]](https://methods.18f.gov/discover/hopes-and-fears/)
 - [Research-alignment exercise]({{ site.baseurl }}/research/alignment-workshop)
-- Creating provisional [personas [18F Design methods]](https://methods.18f.gov/decide/personas/) (that is, personas not based on research)
+- User groups identification

 Next, review and confirm elements listed in the research plan.
 It’s especially important to confirm: